chlin907/CNNMnist/README.md

 - Model training pipeline can be started by `task_01_cnn_mnist_pipeline.py -i <input_dataset_dir>`
-- Classify the digit on an input image can done by `task_02_cnn_mnist_predict.py -i <input_image> -m <trained_model>`
+- Recognize the digit on an input image can done by `task_02_cnn_mnist_predict.py -i <input_image> -m <trained_model>`

 Demonstration of the steps above can be found in *demo_task_01_cnn_mnist_pipeline.ipynb* and *demo_task_02_cnn_mnist_predict.ipynb.* Details about the model setup, modules of pipeline steps can be found in class [CNNMnist](https://github.com/chlin907/CNNMnist/tree/master/CNNMnist).